DataScience-ArtificialIntelligence/DataStructures/C for DataStructures/README.md

 3. In the last slides
 Write a function to:
-3a) Concatenate two given list into one big list. node *concatenate (node *head1, node *head2);
+3a) Concatenate two given lists into one big list. node *concatenate (node *head1, node *head2);

 3b) Insert an element in a linked list in sorted order.
 The function will be called for every element to be inserted.